arroo/snapcasterv2-api/README.md

 1. get oracle-cards.json from scryfall - strip it to only include wanted fields
 2. convert to NDJSON `jq -c '.[]' your_file.json > your_new_file.json`
-3. replace double quotes with single quotes, escape any chars 4.
+3. replace double quotes with single quotes, escape any chars if needed 4.

 ```sql